Anne Thomas goes on a solitary non-food tour in coronavirus times.

 And an explanation: In Georgian, this word apparently encapsulates the concept of continuing to eat even if you’re already full because the food is so delicious.
 According to the internet, it basically means "I accidentally ate the whole thing!"

-How lovely to receive a postcard - from just across town, not from Georgia mind you.
+How lovely to receive a postcard instead of a WhatsApp message.
 Reading it, I began to salivate just remembering my trip last year (or was it last century?) when I “shemomedjamo-ed” at breakfast, lunch and dinner and all the moments in between, so delicious was everything.

 Who knows whether I'll ever be in Georgia again, but food can be delicious anywhere; you just need to know where to find it.